 In accordance with ACGME, our fellowship accommodates the requirements of various research training programs by minimizing the clinical activities to no more than 10% of the fellow's time in the second half (18 months) of training.
 The training program is designed to provide the experience that is critical to the development of a successful academic career in maternal-fetal medicine.

 Educational funds have been set aside for each fellow to pursue academic and research interests.
 In addition, as part of the fellowship, you will be encouraged and covered to attend the following conferences and courses:

 To complete your application, our program requires two letters of recommendation; one from your present chief of service and the other from someone who knows you well and can assess your clinical abilities and potential for a career in Maternal-Fetal Medicine.
 Please send your letters with your application to ERAS by May 31, 2018.

 All complete applications will be reviewed with the top applicants being selected for interviews.
 Interviews are mandatory for candidates under serious consideration for fellowship positions as they allow the candidate to gain the true flavor and character of the program, as well as giving the program an excellent opportunity for assessing the potential of each candidate.
-Sometime in June, you will be notified by e-mail if you have been chosen for an interview.
-We anticipate that the interviews will be held in the middle of August.
+You will be notified by e-mail in June 2018, if you have been chosen for an interview.
+We will be holding interviews on Thursday, July 26, 2018.

 In addition, please remember that it is essential that postdoctoral fellows, who will be involved in clinical work, obtain a California Medicine License once accepted to the program.